The best gifts for fitness fanatics, according to employees at Whoop fitness tracking

 Gamma Ray Blue Light Blocking Glasses – $18

-We spend lots of time on screens like cell phones, computers, and TVs these days.
+We spend lots of time on screens such as cell phones, computers, and TVs these days.
 Blocking the blue light can help with improving sleep-wake cycles. — Behnoosh Tavakoli, Director of Signal Processing

 REI Co-op Flash 18 Pack – $40